lafranceinsoumise/nuntius/README.md

 Nuntius will automatically listen to Anymail signals and call this method approprietly.

+##### Handling of non-nuntius events (optional)

+If you send emails to your subscribers by other means than Nuntius (for example, transactional emails), you will receive webhooks events which are not related to a campaign you sent.
+By default, Nuntius will create a campaign result event recording the email and the event type, but it will not link it to a campaign nor to a subscriber model.

+If you want your events to always be linked to a subscriber model, you must implement a `get_subscriber(self, email_address)` method on your subsciber model manager.

+##### BaseSubscriberManager

+Nuntius is packaged with a BaseSubscriberManager, which implements both `set_subscriber_status` and `get_subscriber`, assuming you have an `email` field on your subscriber model.
+This is the default manager used by `BaseSubscriber`.

 #### Bounce handling

 Most ESP gives you a reputation based on your hard bounce rate.